What computer storage options are available?

 How do I know what type of storage I have?

-To find out what type of storage you have, for Windows, do the following:
+To find out what type of storage you have on a Windows PC or laptop do the following:

 Hold down the windows/start key + the "R" key (as pictured)